glycerine/sshego/README.md

 In its principal use, sshego is the equivalent to using the ssh client and giving `-L` and/or `-R`.
 It acts like an ssh client without a remote shell; it simply tunnels other TCP connections securely.
+There are also options to run an embedded SSHD.
+This can be useful for securing reverse forwards, if allowed.

 For example,